 In 2005, Jennifer joined Johnson & Johnson to lead global commercial strategy for Internal Medicine and Early Development for the Pharmaceuticals Group.
 Later, as President, Internal Medicine, she built a powerhouse new franchise in the cardiovascular and metabolism space, where Janssen is now a leader in both anticoagulation and diabetes.
 Prior to joining Johnson & Johnson, Jennifer spent 18 years in positions of increasing scope and responsibility at Merck and Allergan.

-Fortune magazine named Jennifer to its 2016 “Most Powerful Women” list.
-In addition to her leadership at Johnson & Johnson, Jennifer serves on the Executive Committee of the Healthcare Leadership Council, a coalition of executives from all disciplines within healthcare.
+Jennifer was named to Fortune magazine’s “Most Powerful Women” list in 2016 and 2017, and received the National Association for Female Executives’ 2017 “Woman of Achievement” award.
+In addition to her leadership at Johnson & Johnson, Jennifer represents Johnson & Johnson on the Board of Directors of the Biotechnology Innovation Organization (BIO), the world's largest trade association representing biotechnology companies, academic institutions, state biotechnology centers and related organizations.
 She is also a member of the National Academy of Medicine Leadership Consortium for Value and Science-Driven Healthcare, and at the global level, Jennifer represents Johnson & Johnson on the Executive Committee of the International Section of the Pharmaceutical Research and Manufacturers of America (PhRMA).

 Jennifer received a Bachelor’s degree in Pharmacology from the University of California, Santa Barbara and a Master’s of Business Administration from the Anderson Graduate School of Management, University of California, Los Angeles.